Is St Oswald’s Hospice part of the NHS?

 Do you just treat people with cancer?

-Are hospices just for the elderly
+Are hospices just for the elderly?

 No. We care for adult patients of all ages.
 We also offer a specialist short break service for babies, children and young adults with life limiting conditions.

-Do you have to be religious to be cared for at St Oswald’s
+Do you have to be religious to be cared for at St Oswald’s Hospice?

 No. We care for people of any religious denomination and for those with no particular faith or beliefs.

-Spiritual support is offered at St Oswald’s to patients, their relatives, carers and friends.
+Spiritual support is offered at St Oswald’s Hospice to patients, their relatives, carers and friends.
 Visiting clergy, elders and spiritual leaders are very welcome to visit.
 There is no pressure on those patients who do not wish to use these services.

 Some people often believe that to work in a hospice you have to have strong religious beliefs; again this is not the case.
 Our staff have the same mix of beliefs as the patients for whom they care.

-As a patient you can be referred to us by your GP, Consultant or Specialist Palliative Care Team.
 We care for patients from Northumberland, Newcastle upon Tyne, North Tyneside and Gateshead, with occasional specialist referrals from further afield.